 If you are injured in an accident that was caused by someone who was texting while driving, you may be able to recover punitive damages.
 However, it can be difficult to prove.
 The NHTSA found in a study that texting while driving is more dangerous than drunk driving.
 Despite this, many people continue to text while they drive and endanger other people around them.

-Having a car accident while you are driving for your employer
+Having a car accident while you are driving for your employer in SC

 If you have a car accident while you are driving for your job, you can file a workers' compensation claim with your employer's workers' compensation insurance carrier.
 If you are coming to work or driving home after leaving work, you cannot get workers' compensation.

 However, if you have an accident while you are driving during your job, you have the right to recover workers' compensation and to file a personal injury lawsuit against the other driver.
 You must seek the workers' compensation benefits first, or you will elect your remedies.
 This means that if you settle your auto accident liability claim before your state workers' compensation claim, you will not be able to file a workers' compensation claim.
 This can get confusing.
 Our Myrtle Beach worker's compensation lawyers near you are here to walk you through the steps so that you're properly reimbursed for your accident.